 Upper Susquehanna River Watershed Forum – Watershed Wednesdays

-Watershed Wednesdays 2022 is our third year of mini-sessions with topics related to the watershed, conservation initiatives, and ongoing projects.
-These sessions will begin September 14th, and videos are posted on this page as they are available.
-Session videos from 2021 are at the bottom of the page, and from 2020 are available here.
+Join us for mini-sessions with topics related to the Upper Susquehanna River watershed, conservation initiatives, and ongoing projects.
+Our Watershed Wednesdays series will run from September 11th to November 20th, and videos will be posted on this page.
+Session videos from previous years are linked at the bottom of the page.

 Participate in the live webinars Wednesdays at 9:30 here: www.u-s-c.org/webinars.